belph/wikiworld/README.md

 whole data dump.
 After all these operations we will be left with a number of files in which all lines are strings which can be parsed into JSON objects with minimal processing.

+The first line of the first file and the last line of the last file can be removed quickly using the following commands,

+    tail -n +2 wikidata-20151005-0000.json > tmp.json; mv tmp.json wikidata-20151005-0000.json

+    head -n -1 wikidata-20151005-0186.json > tmp.json; mv tmp.json wikidata-20151005-0186.json

+These commands can definitely be optimized, but they work for now.